huysam11/huysam11/README.md

 ### Hello world, I'm a senior student at Georgia State University.
 My major is Computer Information System.
 I’m passionate about creating truly beautiful, efficient digital products to make people’s experience with technology memorable.
 I love to explore new technologies and leverage them to solve real-life problems.
 Apart from that, I am working on my Data Structures and Algorithms skills :smile:

-- 🔭 Passion is what will keep you going when things get tough, and push you to improve every day
+- 🔭 Passion is what will keep you going when things get tough, and push you to improve every day 😀
-- 💪 2022 Goals: Become a Software Engineer
+- 💪 2022 Goals: Become a Software Engineer :v:
-- ⭐: Listen to music , video games and swimming
+- ⭐: Listen to music 🎼, video games🎮 and swimming 🏊‍♂️

 ### :zap: GitHub Stats